Azure/bicep-registry-modules/avm/ptn/network/hub-networking/subnets/README.md

 ### Parameter: `privateLinkServiceNetworkPolicies`

-enable or disable apply network policies on private link service in the subnet.
+Enable or disable apply network policies on private link service in the subnet.

 - Required: No
 - Type: string